 Guest Blogger Travis Barnes – Raising Giants

 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today on Christian parenting.
+He recently wrote this article on Christian parenting.

 When my wife rings, a picture pops up on my phone.
 It’s of my wife holding our oldest daughter having her very first swimming lesson at 12 months of age.
 In the photo my wife looks happy and my daughter looks suspicious of the water.
 Today my oldest daughter is eight years old and is no longer suspicious of the water; she has come to love swimming.
 Her confidence in the pool didn’t come about by accident; it was the result of significant investment of time and money on the part of the parents as well as effort and attitude on the part of my daughter.

 Christian parents have a strong desire to see their children possessing strong Christian faith into their adult years.
 If Christian parents were presented with a genie in a bottle who could grant them a single wish; many parents would ask that their children would grow up to be passionate followers of Jesus.
 There is, however, no magic genie and no guarantee that anyone’s children will follow Jesus as adults.
 Children are not robots; they’ll grow up to make their own choices about life and faith.

 Eighteen years of life is equivalent to 6570 days.
 How can Christian parents best use these days to help children find lasting faith?
 I’m a fellow traveller learning as I go; here’s some things worth pay attention to as we seek to raise giants for Jesus.